emmajanedrews/base-template/_posts/2017-08-23-how-can-you-make-your-home-more-energy-efficient.md

 By **visiting the Delaware Division of Energy and Climate online, you’ll find a list of contractors** you can use to take your first step: getting an energy audit.
 {: .present-before-paste}

-These professionals will come into your home and search it for sources of wasted energy {: .present-before-paste}

-—like leaking air conditioning ducts. **Leaking ducts can actually cause up to a 15% loss of your AC.**
+These professionals will come into your home and search it for sources of wasted energy—like leaking air conditioning ducts. **Leaking ducts can actually cause up to a 15% loss of your AC.**
 {: .present-before-paste}

 {% include pullquote.html %}